Variational Quantum Algorithms: Basic concepts and tools

-{\it Hybrid ansatze.} In some cases, one can combine quantum ansatze with classical strategies to push some of the complexity onto a classical device.
+In some cases, it is possible to combine quantum ansatzes with classical strategies to push some of the complexity onto the classical device.
 For instance, in quantum chemistry one can exploit the classical simulability of free fermion dynamics to apply quantum operations via classical post-processing~\cite{PhysRevX.10.011004,Valiant2002quantum, Terhal2002classical, Jozsa2008matchgates,Mizukami2020orbital,Sokolov2020quantum}.
-A different approach is to use as ansatz a trainable linear combination of parametrized states $\ket{\psi(\{c_\mu\},\vec{\theta})} = \sum_\mu c_\mu \ket{\psi_\mu(\bm{\theta}_\mu)}$ with $\{c_\mu\}$ classically optimizable coefficient~\cite{mcclean2017hybrid, parrish2019quantum, parrish2019quantumfilter, Huggins2020nonorthogonal, stair2019multireference, bharti2020iterative,bharti2020quantum}.
-Moreover, as quantum circuits can be viewed as tensor networks~\cite{Markov2008simulating}, it is quite natural to combine the existing tensor network techniques with a quantum ansatz~\cite{Liu2019variational,barratt2020parallel,yuan2020quantum}.
+A different approach is to use as ansatz a trainable linear combination of parametrized states $\ket{\psi(\{c_\mu\},\vec{\theta})} = \sum_\mu c_\mu \ket{\psi_\mu(\bm{\theta}_\mu)}$ with $\{c_\mu\}$ classically optimizable coefficients~\cite{mcclean2017hybrid, parrish2019quantum, parrish2019quantumfilter, Huggins2020nonorthogonal, stair2019multireference, bharti2020iterative,bharti2020quantum}.
+Moreover, given that quantum circuits can be viewed as tensor networks~\cite{Markov2008simulating}, it is natural to combine the existing tensor network techniques with a quantum ansatz~\cite{kim2017robust,kim2017holographic,Liu2019variational,barratt2020parallel,yuan2020quantum}.
+For instance, it has been shown that it is possible to unitarily contract tensor networks on a quantum computer~\cite{kim2017robust,kim2017holographic}.
 An alternative hybrid approach was proposed via the deep variational quantum eigensolver, where the algorithm divides the whole system into small subsystems and sequentially solves each subsystem and the interaction between the subsystems~\cite{fujii2020deep}.
-Finally, there is also a hybrid method that combines variational Monte Carlo techniques with a quantum ansatz to classically apply the so-called Jastrow operator $e^{\left(\sum_{i,j}J_{ij}n_i n_j\right)}$ (for $J$ a symmetric matrix) to a parametrized quantum state $\ket{\psi(\vec{\theta})}$ with the goal of obtaining a more accurate result by optimizing together $J$ and $\vec{\theta}$~\cite{Mazzola2019nonunitary}.
+Finally, there is also a hybrid method that combines variational Monte Carlo techniques with a quantum ansatz to classically apply the so-called Jastrow operator $e^{\left(\sum_{i,j}J_{ij}\sigma_i \sigma_j\right)}$ (for $J$ a symmetric matrix, and $\sigma_i$ and $\sigma_j$ Pauli operators) to a parametrized quantum state $\ket{\psi(\vec{\theta})}$ with the goal of obtaining a more accurate result by optimizing together $J$ and $\vec{\theta}$ (Ref.~\cite{Mazzola2019nonunitary}).